CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Laura Martin - Needham & Co.
 LLC

-Okay.
-That's interesting.
+Okay, that's interesting.
 And then my last thing, I don't know if you're willing to give us this.
 You guys have now had the ad-free CBS All Access for some time.
 So we put in print that no one's going to pick that up.
 Are we wrong, Les?
 Does anybody actually picked up – like, are they paying to skip ads on CBS All Access?

 Leslie Moonves - CBS Corp.